See it from Griffith Observatory

 - We are expecting large crowds.
 Those attending should expect traffic congestion and long walks from parking.

-- Please do not bring personal telescopes.
+- Please do not bring personal telescopes or lawn chairs to the event.

 Bad Weather Plan